-First, a master jury wheel is created by randomly selecting names from a list of people who voted in the Western District of Wisconsin in the most recent presidential election.
-Periodically, names are randomly drawn from the master jury wheel to receive juror qualification questionnaires and summonses to report for grand or petit jury service.
+A master jury wheel is created by randomly selecting people who voted in the Western District of Wisconsin in the most recent presidential election.
+Periodically, names are drawn from the master jury wheel to receive juror qualification questionnaires and summonses to report for grand or petit jury service.
+The number of persons drawn is based on anticipated need plus a margin of extra names to compensate for individuals who are ineligible or unavailable.
 These questionnaires determine whether an individual is legally qualified to serve.
 Qualified individuals are expected to report for service pursuant to the court's instructions.

 Petit Jury Service